Maastricht railway station: History

 The station opened on 23 October 1853 together with the Maastricht–Aachen railway.
 In 1856, a railway connection to Hasselt was opened.
 Both lines are now (partially) closed.
 In 1861, the Liège-Maastricht railway connection was opened.
 It was not until the opening of the Maastricht–Venlo railway in 1865 that Maastricht was connected to the rest of the Netherlands.

 Due to the fortified character of the town, the first railway station was in fact situated outside Maastricht, within the municipality of Meerssen.
 The first station was built out of wood, so that in case of attack it could quickly be demolished.
 The municipal borders were adjusted in 1907, making the station part of the municipality of Maastricht.
 The current brick building was built in 1913, designed by George Willem van Heukelom.
 Due to its international connection, the station housed border customs.
 Even though Belgian trains from Liège still terminate at Maastricht, passport and security checks have gone with the implementation of the Schengen Agreement.
-The former customs space is now used for small shops such as a florist, an Albert Heijn, a HEMA and snackbars.
+The former customs space is now used for small shops such as a florist, an Albert Heijn, a HEMA, Snackbars, and a Starbucks.

-Plans
+Improvements to the railway station

 There was a plan to reopen the line to Hasselt as a tramway.
 Twice an hour, a tram was to run from Maastricht station through the town centre to the nearby town of Lanaken, and further as a light rail train to Bilzen and Hasselt.
 The line was planned to open in 2018 but was first of all curtailed to the town centre because the bridge was too weak, then postponed until 2024, and finally cancelled in 2022.